 Federal courts have jurisdiction to handle cases involving an issue of federal law and cases in which the parties to a suit are citizens of different states, i.e., there is "diversity of citizenship."
 However, where federal courts are asked to exercise jurisdiction in a case concerning an insolvent insurer for which a state liquidation court has already exercised jurisdiction over the controversy, federal courts will follow the doctrine of abstention under some circumstances.
 This means the federal court will "abstain" from exercising jurisdiction, even though it would have the power to do so.
 If, however, a suit is brought before a federal court based upon claims which are exclusively federal, the abstention doctrine most likely will not apply.
-The abstention doctrine also will not apply to justify dismissal of a federal action when the relief sought is solely legal in nature, such as for money damages, rather than equitable or discretionary.27 Even in a suit for money damages, however, a federal court may also abstain where the relief sought is primarily equitable or discretionary in nature, but monetary damages or other legal relief is a less essential component of the case.29 b.
+The abstention doctrine also will not apply to justify dismissal of a federal action when the relief sought is solely legal in nature, such as for money damages, rather than equitable or discretionary.
+Even in a suit for money damages, however, a federal court may stay the action to allow the receivership court to decide an important issue of state law.
+A federal court may also abstain where the relief sought is primarily equitable or discretionary in nature, but monetary damages or other legal relief is a less essential component of the case.

+b.
 Primacy of the Liquidation Court, Withstanding Collateral Attack, and Arbitration